Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

 ---

 ### Race Riots

+#### Atlanta Race Massacre (1906)
+An armed white mob, over the course of 2 days, killed over 25 Black Americans.

+#### Springfield Race Riot (1908)
+A mob of 5,000 white americans attacked Black Americans in Springfield, Illinois.
+Black and white people were killed and injured, black businesses and homes were destroyed.

 #### Red Summer (1919)
 Red Summer was a period in mid 1919 when racial tensions where at high levels.
 Violence from racial riots and white supremist terrorism occured in multiple cities across the U.S.